Home Family and home Copii If a child swallows something he shouldn't

 • give bread or other food to push the coin;

-• immediately rush to extract it.
+• immediately rush to remove it.

-Ate a child swallowed glass
+If a child swallowed glass

 If a child swallows gum

 Most young children do not yet know how to use chewing gum and often confuse it with candy.
-This scares parents, because there are many horror stories about how chewing gum stays in the stomach for years without decomposing and poisoning the body.
+This scares parents, because there are many horror stories about how chewing gum remains in the stomach for years without decomposing and poisoning the body.

-• Poisoning occurs when the gum is made from toxic ingredients.
-To eliminate the consequences, call a doctor and wash the stomach.
+• Poisoning occurs when chewing gum is made from toxic ingredients.
+To eliminate the consequences, call a doctor and wash out the stomach.
 130132_536ccfe2634bb536ccfe2634f1

-If a child has swallowed a tooth
+If a child swallows a tooth

 CHto-delat-esli-rebenok-sluchayno-proglotil-gel